VI.1 Seed selection criteria

 Once the seeds have been covered we will gently humidify the tray with a watering can or a sprayer, making sure not to uncover the seeds.
 We can check if the tray has been watered enough when we pick it up and notice its weight has increased.
 We will not water it again until the seeds start sprouting.

 If we plant several trays simultaneously, once we have watered them we will place them on top of each other since seeds germinate quicker in darkness.
 We pile them up with caution, without dragging them in order to prevent seeds that might be near the surface from moving.
-We cover the last tray with a humid sack or something similar so the tray stays humid and to ensure that it remains in darkness (Figure 6.21).
+We cover the last tray with a humid sack or something similar so the tray stays humid and to ensure that it remains in darkness (Figure VI.21)

-It is crucial to monitor the germination of the seeds by carefully lifting up one side of each tray in order to identify the moment when they have to be removed from the pile, because if the sprouted seeds spend too much time in darkness they will grow quickly in search of light.
+It is crucial to monitor the germination of the seeds on a daily basis by carefully lifting up one side of each tray in order to identify the moment when they have to be removed from the pile, because if the sprouted seeds spend too much time in darkness they will grow quickly in search of light.
 In this case, the seedlings put all their energy in growth, which weakens them and sometimes causes them to die.

-The time needed before transplanting also depends on the type of seed we sow: it can range between fifteen days and two months (Figure 6.23).
-It also depends on the climatology of the area, the nutrition of the seedling, the humidity and its germination season.
+The time needed before transplanting also depends on the type of seed we sow: it can range between fifteen days and two months approximately (Figure VI.23).
+It also depends on the climatology of the area, the nutrition of the seedling, the humidity and its season.
 We will learn all of this by trial and error, using the information we find in specialized manuals about seeds and sowing and with the lunar calendar of the current year.

-6.4 Time to transplant to the ground
+VI.4 Time to transplant to the ground

 When it’s time to transplant the seedlings to the beds we first have to water the trays.
-We make sure that, when we pull them out, the seedlings come out easily and with their entire rootball (Figure 6.24).
+We make sure that, when we pull them out, the seedlings come out easily and with their entire rootball (Figure VI.24).

 It could happen that some of them have turned out to be somewhat small even though they stayed long enough in the greenhouse to grow.
 In this case it is better to transplant them into the ground with the rest of the seedlings so they do not get weak.

-In order to take out the seedlings from one side of the slots we can use a tool such as a dull knife, being extremely careful with plants such as carrots not to cut the taproot (Figure 6.25).
+In order to take out the seedlings from one side of the slots we can use a tool such as a dull knife, being extremely careful with plants such as carrots not to cut the taproot (Figure VI.25).

 We can also combine the transplant activity with a direct sowing technique different from broadcast sowing.
-While some people are transplanting the seedlings from the greenhouse, others can sow seeds in the beds placing them under the mulch at the same depth as if we were sowing them in trays (Figure 6.27).
+While some people are transplanting the seedlings from the greenhouse, others can sow seeds in the beds placing them under the mulch at the same depth as if we were sowing them in trays (Figure VI.27).

 With our fingertips, we first make a small hole where we drop the seed.
 We then cover it with our fingers so we can control the amount of matter we add on the seed.
 On the contrary to broadcast sowing, we drop the seeds deliberately at the desired distances so that afterwards we do not have to remove any plants.